 - Vesting commencement date, company incorporation date

-For stock to be issued, all board members, stock recipients, spouses (if applicable), and the company representative must sign the documents.
-These include the Board Approval, Common Stock Purchase Agreement, and Confidential Information and Invention Assignment Agreement.
+After you have generated the documents, you and all board members, stock recipients, and spouses (if applicable) must sign the documents.
+Stock recipients will receive the following documents via email: the Board Approval, the Common Stock Purchase Agreement (CSPA), and the Confidential Information and Invention Assignment Agreement (CIIAA).

 For a subsidiary:

 Section 83(b) Election Form

 Checklist for stock issuance, to be completed within 90 days of company formation:

 - Submit the information requested in the Atlas founder stock issuance tool and generate the stock issuance documents

 - Sign documents (founders, board members, and spouses, if applicable, within 40 days of creating the documents